hxrshdeepsingh/Aurora-Framework/readme.md

 # Aurora Framework

-Aurora is a backdoor framework for creating Android payloads.
+Aurora is a backdoor framework for creating windows payload.
 It consists of a control server and client payloads, and uses sockets to establish connections.

 ## Features
 Payload can: